Cider houses of the Basque country

 Cider house etiquette

-The procedure is to catch just a small amount at the bottom of the glass which is downed in one before any sediment has time to form – the same principle is used further along the coast in the cider houses of Asturias.
+The procedure is to catch just a small amount at the bottom of the glass which is downed in one before any sediment has time to form.
+The same principle is used further along the coast in the cider houses of Asturias.

 Wooden buckets are placed in front of each barrel to catch the surplus cider that misses the glass.
 Locals never fill their glasses, although there is no limit on the amount of times you can return to any of the barrels for more!